discreetlogcontracts/dlcspecs/Messaging.md

 This type should be used with [`contract_info_v0`](#version-0-contract_info) where each indexed signature in the data corresponds to the outcome of the same index.
 As in [`contract_info_v0`](#version-0-contract_info), the number of signatures is omitted as it can be derived from the length field of the TLV.

-### The `funding_signatures` Message
+### The `funding_signatures` Type

-This message contains signatures of the funding transaction and any necessary information linking the signatures to their inputs.
+This type contains signatures of the funding transaction and any necessary information linking the signatures to their inputs.

 #### Version 0 `funding_signatures`